JetBlue Mint

-Mint is a Business Class airline product offered by JetBlue on some flights between the West Coast and the East Coast of the contiguous United States, seasonally on some flights between the United States and Caribbean destinations, and to London Heathrow and London Gatwick in the United Kingdom.
+Mint is a business class airline product offered by JetBlue on some flights between the West Coast and the East Coast of the contiguous United States, seasonally on some flights between the United States and Caribbean destinations, as well to Vancouver International Airport in Canada, London Heathrow, London Gatwick, Edinburgh Airport in the United Kingdom, Charles de Gaulle Airport in France, Madrid–Barajas Airport in Spain, Amsterdam Airport Schiphol in the Netherlands, and Dublin Airport in Ireland.
 The service is operated with a fleet of Airbus A321 aircraft in a premium configuration, with lie-flat seats in business class.